 All of the debentures were issued to shareholders of the Company.
 Over the term of the convertible debentures, the debt components will be accreted to the face value of the debentures by the recording of additional interest expense using the effective interest rate, as detailed above.
-During the Q4 fiscal 2021, the Company recorded additional non-cash interest accretion of \$517,651 associated with the revised estimate of the planned timing of repaying of the debenture denoted as (a) above.
+During Q4 fiscal 2021, the Company recorded additional non-cash interest accretion of \$517,651 associated with the revised estimate of the planned timing of repaying of the debenture denoted as (a) above.

-During the quarter, the Company made an early repayment of a 9% interest debenture (denoted as (a) above), repaying in full.
+During this fiscal year, the Company made an early repayment of a 9% interest debenture (denoted as (a) above), repaying in full.
 A payment of \$1,331,758, including accrued interest, was made on October 1, 2021.
+In addition, on February 15, 2022 the debenture denoted as (d) above was converted into 2,173,913 common shares.
+Subsequent to garter end, the debenture denoted as (b) was fully repaid at maturity at the end of April 2022.